rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 If you want to synchronize data to a server, on the Internet, or your local LAN, there is some more setup to do.
 If you have enabled *passwordless login* by ssh-key, you only have to add *source*, *destination*, *login id*, and *servername* and you are ready to synchronize data.
 If you have *not* enabled passwordless login, there are some more actions required before your first task.

-##### Verify new tasks
+**Verify tasks**

+{{< alert color="warning" >}}

 *Always* verify a new task.
-After adding a task, you can execute a `--dry-run` by double-clicking on the task in the main view.
-The second subsequent double-click will execute the real task, which is synchronize data from local to remote.

-{{< alert color="warning" >}}

-A verification of a new task can also be executed by opening the Tasks or Rsync parameters view from the main sidebar, selecting the task, and choosing the "play" icon on the toolbar.
-This action will execute an estimation run, a \`--dry-run\`, to verify the task.
+After adding a task, added your own or changed parameters to rsync , select the "Verify tasks" from the primary Sidebar menu.

 {{< /alert >}}

-**Verify a task in Tasks**

-After adding a task, select the task and press the *play* button on the toolbar marked with a red arrow in the screen dump below.
+ Select the task and press the *play* button on the toolbar.
 Executing the *play* button includes the `--dry-run` parameter for rsync, which is an estimation run.

 {{< figure src="/images/verifyatask/verifytask.png" alt="" position="center" style="border-radius: 8px;" >}}

-*Note: The Add and Update button is in next version (not yet released) moved to view from the toolbar.*

-**Verify a task in Rsync parameters**

-After adding parameters, select the task and press the *play* button on the toolbar marked with a red arrow in the screen dump below.
-Executing the *play* button includes the `--dry-run` parameter for rsync, which is an estimation run.

-{{< figure src="/images/verifyatask/verifyparameter.png" alt="" position="center" style="border-radius: 8px;" >}}

-*Note: The Add  button is in next version (not yet released) moved to view from the toolbar.*

 ##### Aborting tasks